fmtr/hct/README.md

 Assistant controls (e.g. Pull-down Lists, Number Sliders, Text Boxes, etc.) from a Tasmota device - and handling the communication between both sides.

-Using `hct` to add, for example, an "Upgrade Tasmota" button is as simple as adding the following lines to your `autoexec.be`
+Using `hct` to expose, for example, an "Upgrade Tasmota Fireware" button to Home Assistant is as simple as adding the following lines to your `autoexec.be`:

 ```be
 import hct